WPBeginner

 These scripts and stylesheets are referred to as render-blocking JavaScript and CSS.

-Website owners who are trying to achieve the Google PageSpeed score of 100 will need to fix this issue to attain that perfect score.
+WordPress website owners who are trying to achieve a Google PageSpeed score of 100 will need to fix this issue to attain that perfect score.

 Do You Really Need the Perfect “100” Google PageSpeed Score?

-Remember that speed is only one of the many website SEO metrics that help Google determine how to rank your site.
-The reason speed is so important is because it improves user experience on your site.
+Remember that speed is only one of the many website search engine optimization (SEO) metrics that help Google determine how to rank your site.
+Speed is so important because it improves user experience on your site.

 Your goal should be to create a fast website that offers a great user experience.

-We recommend that you use Google Pagespeed rules as suggestions, and if you can implement them easily without ruining user experience, then that’s great.
-Otherwise, you should strive to do as much as you can, and then don’t worry about the rest.
+We recommend that you use Google PageSpeed rules as suggestions.
+If you can implement them easily without ruining user experience, then that’s great.
+Otherwise, you should try to do as much as you can, and then don’t worry about the rest.

 Having said that, let’s take a look at what you can do to fix render-blocking JavaScript and CSS in WordPress.

-We will cover two methods that will fix the render-blocking JavaScript and CSS in WordPress.
-You can choose the one that works best for your website.
+We will cover two methods that will eliminate render-blocking resources in WordPress.
+You can choose the one that works best for your website:

-1. Fix Render Blocking Scripts and CSS with WP Rocket
+Method 1: Fix Render Blocking Scripts and CSS With WP Rocket

-For this method, we’ll be using the WP Rocket plugin.
-It is the best WordPress caching plugin on the market and allows you to quickly improve your website performance without any technical skills or complicated set up.
+For this method, we will be using the WP Rocket plugin.
+It is the best WordPress caching and optimization plugin on the market that allows you to quickly improve your website performance without any technical skills or a complicated setup.

 WP Rocket works out of the box, and it will turn on caching with optimal settings for your website.
 You can learn more about it in our complete guide on how to properly install and set up WP Rocket in WordPress.